Injustice 2 (comics)

 Injustice 2 is an American comic book series written by Tom Taylor and published by DC Comics.
-It is based on fighting video game Injustice: Gods Among Us and its sequel, Injustice 2.
-It is set in an alternate reality where a Batman-led insurgency has defeated Superman's totalitarian regime and has to deal with the aftermath.
+It is based on the fighting video game Injustice: Gods Among Us and its sequel, Injustice 2.
+Taking place between the events of the two games, the comic is set in an alternate reality where a Batman-led insurgency has defeated Superman's totalitarian regime and has to deal with the aftermath.

 The series is illustrated by various artists including Bruno Redondo, Juan Albarran, Daniel Sampere and Mike S. Miller.
 The digital issues were published weekly from April 2017 to October 2018.
 Print issues were also released biweekly, and the series has been collected in trade paperback and hardcover editions.

 Plot

 The plot follows the end of the Injustice: Gods Among Us with Superman in captivity.
 The primary conflict centers around Ra's al Ghul assembling a group of villains to force the world into reversing the effects of climate change.
 His forces include Solovar, Gorilla Grodd, the Suicide Squad, Athanasia al Ghul, Jason Todd, Damian Wayne, and Killer Croc, among others.
-His plans include a successful attack on the U.S. Capitol which kills the President and much of his cabinet, along with the majority of Congress and the kidnapping of various CEOs of multiple organizations including Ted Kord to be eaten by Killer Croc and Orca.
-Ra's also forces Professor Ivo to build Amazo, which Ra's plans on using to kill the majority of humans on Earth.
+His plans include a successful attack on the U.S. Capitol which kills the President and much of his cabinet, along with the majority of Congress, and the kidnapping of various CEOs, including Ted Kord, who are eaten by Killer Croc and Orca.
+Ra's also forces Professor Ivo to build Amazo, which he plans on using to kill the majority of humans on Earth.
 When Batman and his allies arrive to fight Amazo, they are initially unable to inflict significant damage.
 Supergirl and Blue Beetle manage to bring it to the Moon, where Kara destroys it with assistance from Damian, who grew majorly concerned about his grandfather's genocidal methods.

 To help predict future threats, Batman creates Brother Eye, an artificial intelligence that he uses to monitor mankind.
 Off Earth, the Green Lanterns face the Red Lanterns, who have inducted Starro into the group.
 After the Red Lanterns attack Oa, the Green Lanterns ally with Sinestro, a reformed Hal Jordan, and Lobo to repel the attack.
-Solovar later banishes Grodd and removes his telepathic abilities, Brainiac arrives and assists Grodd in returning to power.
-When Grodd retakes the throne of Gorilla City, he takes control of Ra's al Ghul's mind and kills him.
+Solovar later banishes Grodd and removes his telepathic abilities, but Brainiac arrives and assists Grodd in returning to power.
+Upon retaking the throne of Gorilla City, Grodd takes control of Ra's al Ghul's mind and kills him.
 The series ends with Alfred, unable to continue taking care of Bruce, leaving Wayne Manor.

 Publication history

 The series was first announced at the 2016 San Diego Comic-Con, with original Injustice: Gods Among Us comics writer Tom Taylor returning to write the series.
 The first issue was released digitally on April 11, 2017, and subsequent issues were released weekly.
-Print issues of the series are released biweekly, collecting two digital issues each.
+Print issues were released biweekly, collecting two digital issues each.
 The first print issue was published on May 3, 2017.
-The series ended in October 2018.
+The series concluded in October 2018.